Growth hacking is THE buzzword for startups. Forget “pivoting” and “iterating.” It’s all about growth hacking.

 (Image source: Venture Beat)

 Growth hacking has only been around for a few years, but it’s already catching fire.
 Every startup is looking for growth hackers.

 But, what does growth hacking even mean?

 It’s time to answer that question once and for all.
-I’ll even show you how to do it.
+I’ll even show you how to do it in this growth hacking guide.

 I think I’ve already done a fairly good job at explaining this a while ago, in my definitive guide to growth hacking, but here’s a quick reminder.

 The phrase is only 5 years old.